Ayblue004/revision/README.md

 o	Comment all the section.
 •	For tracking
 •	Document and explain your development process.
 •	Add dates and use a versioning system.
+• After you change the version, Identify what the problems were and how you acted and fixed them
 •	For asset log use a table and
 o	Show the image if necessary.
 o	The source of the image